HITsz-TMG/FilmAgent/README.md

 <div align=center><img src="https://github.com/HITsz-TMG/FilmAgent/blob/main/pics/unity_1.png" height="100%" width="50%"/><img src="https://github.com/HITsz-TMG/FilmAgent/blob/main/pics/unity_2.png" height="100%" width="50%"/></div>

 6. For the tests on 15 topics in our experimental section, we provide three .py files: `test_full.py` (The full FilmAgent framework, utilizing multi-agent collaboration.), `test_no_interation.py` (A single agent is responsible for planning, scriptwriting, and cinematography, representing our FilmAgent framework without multi-agent collaboration algorithms.) and `test_cot.py` (A single agent generates the chain-of-thought rationale and the complete script).
+Modify the `model` in these `.py` files, you can try different LLMs.

 ## 🌈 Case Study